lsst-dm/dmtn-056/butler.rst

 .. py:class:: ButlerConfiguration

-    .. py:attribute:: inputCollection
+    .. py:attribute:: collection

         The :ref:`CollectionTag <Collection>` of the input collection.

-    .. py:attribute:: outputCollection
+    .. py:attribute:: run

-        The :ref:`CollectionTag <Collection>` of the output collection.
-May be the same as :py:attr:`inputCollection`.
+        The :ref:`Run` instance used for all outputs.

+        May be ``None`` to construct a read-only Butler.

+        The :ref:`Run's <Run>` :ref:`Collection` is always used as the input collection when a :ref:`Run` is provided.

     .. py:attribute:: templates